-At Spector Injury & Accident Lawyers, we encourage friends and family members to visit loved ones in nursing facilities as frequently as possible, which makes it more likely that you will spot a sudden and unexpected change in a resident’s condition.
+We encourage friends and family members to visit loved ones in nursing facilities as frequently as possible, which makes it more likely that you will spot a sudden and unexpected change in a resident’s condition.
 We also tell people to trust their gut.
-That is, if something seems off at a nursing home in Baltimore, then that could indicate negligence on the part of staff or management.
+That is, if something seems off at a nursing home, then that could indicate negligence on the part of staff or management.

 For example, stay on the lookout for:

 - A resident complaining about being left alone or of staff failing to respond to requests for help